cdxr/haskell-mutate/README.md

 `addTwo'` will now work with `StateVar`s as well as any other `v` for which `EditVar IO v` is implemented.

-`Control.Mutate` provides a few types and typeclasses with precisely defined relationships that enable additional means of abstraction.
+`Control.Mutate` provides a few related types and typeclasses enable further abstraction.

 ## disadvantages